mindspore-ai/docs/docs/mindinsight/docs/source_en/accuracy_optimization.md

     To check whether the accuracy meets the expectation, you need to review the overall accuracy tuning process and consider tuning methods such as adjusting hyperparameters, explaining models, and optimizing algorithms.

 Check the model structure and hyperparameters to check the static features of the model.
 Check the input data and loss curve to check the static features and dynamic training phenomena.
 To check whether the accuracy meets the expectation, you need to review the overall accuracy tuning process and consider tuning methods such as adjusting hyperparameters, explaining models, and optimizing algorithms.
 In addition, it is important to be familiar with the models and tools.
-To help users efficiently implement the preceding accuracy tuning process, MindInsight provides the following capabilities.
+To help users efficiently implement the preceding accuracy tuning process, MindSpore Insight provides the following capabilities.

 ![accuracy_thought](./images/accuracy_thought.png)

-*Figure 2 Accuracy problem locating process and MindInsight capabilities*
+*Figure 2 Accuracy problem locating process and MindSpore Insight capabilities*

 The following sections describe the process.